 The telephone survey screening must generally match the respondent with the vessel drawn for sampling to screen for eligible vessel operators.
 If the person sought does not answer the phone, it may be difficult to determine potential eligibility.
-Asking an initial question like "Does name of vessel representative operate a charter or guide bo at?" will accomplish this goal.
+Asking an initial question like "Does name of vessel representative operate a for-hire or guide boat?" will accomplish this goal.
 This data can potentially be useful in determining whether a listed, but non-contacted, vessel operator is an ineligible or a non-respondent.